-These techniques are not only most interesting in Taekwon-Do but also the most advanced.
-They are in every sense, for a practical self-defence.
+These techniques are not only the most interesting in Taekwon-Do but also the most advanced.
+They are in every sense, for practical self-defence.
 Most of these techniques except for breaking motions are the logical application of various motions acquired from patterns, sparring, and fundamental movements to be used against a sudden attack by an armed or unarmed opponent.

 Certainly, these self-defence techniques can only be effective if the student takes the time to constantly train with them under realistic conditions.

 How to release from a grab (Jappyosul Tae)

 It is unlikely that a Taekwon-Do black belt will ever be grabbed by an assailant.
 However, below is illustrated a technique that can be effective.